 - Cigarette smoke.

 Children with atopic disease tend to have a higher prevalence of food allergy than those in the general population.
 An allergic reaction to food can cause skin inflammation (generally an itchy red rash), gastrointestinal symptoms (abdominal pain, vomiting, diarrhea), and/or upper respiratory tract symptoms (congestion, sneezing, and wheezing).
 The most common allergenic (allergy-causing) foods are eggs, milk, peanuts, wheat, soy, tree nuts, shellfish, and fish.
-A recent analysis of a large number of studies on allergies and breastfeeding indicated that breastfeeding an infant, although preferable for many reasons, has little effect on protecting the infant from developing atopic dermatitis.

 In addition to irritants and allergens, emotional factors, skin infections, and temperature and climate play a role in atopic dermatitis.
 Although the disease itself is not caused by emotional factors, it can be made worse by stress, anger, and frustration.
 Interpersonal problems or major life changes, such as divorce, job changes, or the death of a loved one, can also make the disease worse.